-Whether it’s fixing a leaking tap, cleaning out the guttering or changing a light switch it can be hard to find a reliable handyman or handywoman you can trust to do the work.
+Whether it’s fixing a leaking tap, cleaning out the guttering or changing a light switch it can be hard to find a reliable handyperson you can trust to do the work.
 And if the work is for an elderly close relative and you don’t live in the area it can be even harder.
 Fortunately there are a few steps you can take to minimise the risk and keep stress levels to a minimum.

 1. Get more than one quote

 But remember cheapest is not always best.
 Three quotes will give you an idea of the market price and is a good way to ensure you are not being overcharged.
 At the same time be wary of any quote that is suspiciously low as you don’t want someone who is going to cut corners or use cheap materials.
 Which takes us to our next point…